engin100/980/labs/lab-3.md

 - [ ] A **screenshot** of your calibration curve spreadsheet.
 - [ ] Your data table of room-temperature and freezer temperatures and voltages.
-- [ ] A screenshot of your Arduino IDE's Serial Plotter output showing the temperature changing and stabilizing in the lab freezer.
+- [ ] A screenshot of your Arduino IDE's Serial Monitor output showing the temperature changing and stabilizing in the lab freezer.
 - [ ] Answers (and any work you may have) to the post-lab questions.
 - [ ] Photo of completed breadboard circuit.
 - [ ] A **screenshot** of the complete temperature-sensing schematic in KiCad.